Year of Publication

 Digital Object Identifier (DOI)

 Eckler, Seth T., "Analyzing Physical Education Teacher Behavior Using Systematic Observation" (2018).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 38.